 Fast start

-After arriving at MIT in 2015 from Peking University with undergraduate degrees both in statistics and in philosophy, politics, and economics, Liu found himself in demand.
-During his first summer in Cambridge, Massachusetts, he was engaged by Lily Tsai, faculty director of the MIT Governance Lab, as both a field researcher and methodologist.
+After arriving at MIT in 2015 from Peking University with undergraduate degrees both in statistics and in philosophy, politics, and economics, Liu found herself in demand.
+During his first summer in Cambridge, Massachusetts, she was engaged by Lily Tsai, faculty director of the MIT Governance Lab, as both a field researcher and methodologist.

 “She was writing about public support for authoritarian regimes, and investigating the role played by retributive justice,” says Liu.
 “The idea is that when authoritarian leaders punish their lower-level officials for wrongdoing, public support rises for the leaders because people perceive that the regime is pursuing justice.”